 - Sing a song.
-Make create your own verses or learn as many tunes as you can.
-As researches suggest, knowing music rhythms is linked to learning math.
+Create your verses or learn as many tunes as you can.
+As research suggests, knowing music rhythms is linked to learning maths.

 - Give him clues.
 You’re teaching cause and effect when you say, “I’m going to turn on the light now.” before flipping the switch.

-- Give her a tickle on the toes.
-Tickle her all over, in fact.
-The first step toward developing a sense of humour is to laugh.
-And games like “Jonny Jonny Yes Papa” (end by imitating laughter) educate your child to predict events.
+- Give her a tickle on her toes.
+Tickle her all over.
+In fact, the first step toward developing a sense of humor is to laugh.
+And games like “Jonny Jonny Yes Papa” (ending by imitating laughter) educate your child to predict events.

 - Make a funny face.
-Make your cheeks puff up and have your child touch your nose.
-When he does, Poof!
+Make your cheeks puff up and let your child touch your nose.
+When he does, poof!
 He’ll do it when he’s ready.
 Pull your ear and then stick out your tongue at him.

 Bond Every Chance You Get

 - Remember to take a break from it now and again.
 Spend a few minutes each day on the floor with your baby, without any music, bright lights, or distracting tactics.
-Allow him to go where he wants and see where he takes you.
+Smart babies are born curious.
+They want to explore the things around them.
+Allow them to go where they want to go and see where they take you.